rhan9/nba_player_shotchart/README.md

 ## README
 * Updated: 11/03/2020
 * Name: Ryan Han
-* Github: rhan9
 * Class: Data 440 - Spatial Data Discovery
-* Topic: Final Project
+* Topic: Final Project - Rise of a Superstar
-* Contains files for final project in Data 440 - Spatial Data Discovery
+* Contains files for visualizing nba player shot charts.
-* A more aesthtically pleasing view of the project can be found on the classes project [website](https://spatial-data-discovery.github.io/project-rhan9.html)
+* A more aesthtically pleasing view of the project can be found on the class's project [website](https://spatial-data-discovery.github.io/project-rhan9.html)

 ### Files